Ryan-Comerford/Fake-Data-Generator/README.md

 # Main Function + Args

-The main function to import and use is "from fake_data_generator import run_generator"
+To use import the following "from MythosMaker import run_generator"

 The arguments are (with =default_value)
     1) sql_models_path (i.e. the path to your sqlalchemy models to be used)